 Ex from patent US20160279522A1 showing computer, player, and objects interactions

 The patent’s core also concerns a memory hierarchy by the computer’s response over time.
-From a hybrid perspective, human learning also has a response time when making sense of the causal, spatial and temporal links, which you consider when cognitively modeling data flow by making systems picking up and responding to player’s behaviors, forming the mechanics.
+From a hybrid perspective, human learning also has a response time when making sense of the causal, spatial, and temporal links, which you consider when cognitively modeling data flow by making systems pick up and respond to players’ behaviors, forming the mechanics.

 A hybrid’s concerns

 I wasn’t the only one reacting to the unexpected news about the Nemesis system’s patent (see examples, IGN, Eurogamer, Geekwire).
 Still, it is unknown what the patent actually means to future explorations of narrative possibilities as no one has yet tested the legal aspect of the pattern.

 However, the collective response from the game community didn’t go unnoticed.
 The strong reaction came from a feeling of being deprived of the opportunity to express oneself through mechanics and systems.

 From a hybrid point of view, it wasn’t the unfamiliarity of the medium’s technique and style, i.e., the data work, that captured my attention.
 It was the expectations of the static story structure and the surprise of making it dynamic that rocked my tacit ecological agreement of letting the show motivate itself.